Dataly8/financial-performance-powerbi/README.md

 ## Overview

+This project was developed as a collaborative academic assignment.
+My main contribution focused on designing and developing the Power BI dashboard, creating DAX measures, and building the visualizations.
+The star schema data model and part of the project documentation were developed by another team member.

 Built on the `IEBS_Manufacturing` database (Microsoft SQL Server), a practice environment simulating a metalworking company that buys materials, transforms them through production, and sells finished goods.
 Source data comes from a **Microsoft Dynamics NAV (Navision)** ERP: sales, purchases, products, customers, suppliers, returns and bill-of-materials.

 The project builds an analytical model that turns raw transactional ERP data into a decision-support system for commercial and financial decisions.